 Family Fun on the River Thames

-With the arrival of the Easter holidays and the improved weather, enjoy an adventure along the river, you don’t have to head far to enjoy outdoor fun or keep dry and take a passenger cruise with Hobbs of Henley, French Brothers or Salters Steamers.
-Visit Thames has some great ideas for families.
+As the Summer holidays approach, enjoy the improved weather with an adventure along the river, you don’t have to head far to enjoy outdoor fun or keep dry and take a passenger cruise with Hobbs of Henley, French Brothers or Salters Steamers.
+Visit Thames has some great ideas for families (PDF - updated June 2014).
 For a rainy day visit one of the Thames Valley Museums or we have some great family events to choose from.

 Children’s Party Cruises with MyRiverCruising